neurodebian/neurodebian/survey/survey.rst

    <td>

-What fraction of your research activity time do you spend in this software environment as opposed to any other environment that you migh have access to?
+What fraction of your research activity time do you spend in this software environment as opposed to any other environment that you might have access to?

 .. raw:: html